Impassibility: Views in scripture

 Other Christian views portray a God who does have emotions and emotional reactions to creation, but these emotions should not necessarily be viewed as altogether similar to human emotions.
 Genesis 1 says that humans were made in God's image, but human emotions, originally a reflection of God's emotional capacity, have been marred by the fall of man.

 Human emotions are subject to time, space, and circumstance.
-God's emotions are always in keeping with His character as described by the scriptures and in the person of Jesus Christ, according to Christian scholars and the Bible.
+God's emotions are always in keeping with God's character as described by the scriptures and in the person of Jesus Christ, according to Christian scholars and the Bible.
 A few examples are found in Genesis, chapter 8, in the account of the Flood.

 God is "grieved" at the pervasive evil of mankind, yet "pleased" with Noah's faithfulness.
 After the flood, God is "pleased" by Noah's burnt offering.
 Traditional Christian interpretation understood such depictions of changing emotion in God to be simply an anthropomorphic way of expressing his pleasure or displeasure with human actions.
-They believed God's eternal will for mankind and love for mankind in Christ does not undergo alteration; He is immutable.
+They believed God's eternal will for mankind and love for mankind in Christ does not undergo alteration; God is immutable.

 Although there are differing opinions in Christian circles about the impassibility of God, Christian scholars consent that Jesus was completely human and completely God, and so expressed sanctified emotions and was subject to the same physical limitations as humanity, such as hunger or exhaustion.
 Most Christians traditionally believed these experiences to be proper only to Jesus' human nature.

 The New Testament says in Hebrews, "For we do not have a high priest who is unable to sympathize with our weaknesses, but we have one who has been tempted in every way, just as we are—yet was without sin."
-For this reason, God accepted Christ's sacrifice on man's behalf and so is able to offer atonement through His Son.
+For this reason, God accepted Christ's sacrifice on man's behalf and so is able to offer atonement through Christ.